laanp/Icarus_Mods_Separated/laanp-NoSeedFatigue_Readme.md

-laanp-NoSeedFatigue_v1_w183_P.pak
+laanp-NoSeedFatigue_v1_w184_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.58.138313 (Week: 183)
+Compatible with Icarus Version: Rev. 2.2.59.138637 (Week: 184)

 ## Description:
-Stops all seeded plants from experiencing 'Seed Fatigue' debuff after harvesting, and allows all crops to grow in any biome.
+Stops all seeded plants from experiencing 'Seed Fatigue' debuff after harvesting, and allows all crops to grow in any biome, including caves!.

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - Grow'em anywhere!
 - Harvest without penalty!
-- This mod eliminates 'Seed Fatigue' debuff
+- This mod eliminates 'Seed Fatigue' and `Biome` debuffs for all crop plots.
 - Must re-deploy & re-seed existing crop plots if 'Seed Fatigue' debuff currently in effect.